 Petrossian: mythical place for caviar lovers

 At Petrossian, the menu is in two parts.
-First a tasting of the House caviar, then the menu of the day.
+First a tasting of the House caviar selection, then the menu of the day.
 Most of the dishes are enhanced and spiced up with a delicate touch of caviar—as is the case with the iodized poultry supreme with mature caviar and artichokes, or the Ossetra caviar potato millefeuille.
-For the more purist among us, caviar can also be enjoyed au naturel, with a sea bass side, according to the expert advice of ‘caviarologists.’
-This restaurant, with its beautiful wooden decoration in the style of a ship’s hull, is a luxurious place for Russian specialities that you can discover and rediscover without ever getting tired.
+For the more purist among us, caviar can also be enjoyed au naturel, at the bar, with the expert advice of ‘caviarologists.’
+This restaurant, with its beautiful wooden decoration in the style of a ship’s hull, is a luxurious place for Russian specialities that you can discover and rediscover endlessly.

 Kaviari, the caviar à la française